FPN-28, FPN-28-PO, FPN-2S, FPN-2S-PO

 Continued:

-Built to the same standards as the earlier model, the SP.30 differed in a number of significant ways, including the previously mentioned change of head assembly.
+Built to the same standards as the earlier model, the SP.30 differed in several ways, including the previously mentioned change of head assembly.
 As before, the spindle-drive motor was bolted to the rear face but fitted, this time, with a 2-step V-pulley that drove forwards to an intermediate pulley formed to take the 2-speed drive on its lower section while the upper section had a 3-step that drove the spindle.
 The result was a range of 6 speeds - 130, 220, 380, 600, 1050 and 1800 r.p.m., only one more than before but arranged so that the slowest was 28% slower and, being driven through a 2-step drive, with greatly enhanced torque.
 Other alterations included a beefed-up knee-lift screw (fitted with a more easily operated crank handle instead of the former full-circle handwheel), the deletion from the sales catalogue of the 3-speed motor option and the replacement of the slip-gauge holders with V-shaped rails to held dead-length measuring rods.
 As before, the same combined micrometer barrel and quadrant-faced dial indicator was used and the accuracy remained unchanged - though costs were reduced and ease of use improved by the need for just six 1", 2", 3", 4" 6" and 8" long rods.

 Matheys SP.35 standard and SP35-PO Jig Borer